-4.5 5.5 Industrialisation
+4.5 Industrialisation

 Construction sector industrialisation has improved profitability, but is widely recognised as having caused immense damage.
-Policy should focus on built and unbuilt environmental quality and aim at generally accepted building cultural standard.
+Policy should focus on built and unbuilt environmental quality.

 Industrialisation has pervaded the construction sector.
 100 years ago a window was cut, assembled, glazed and painted on site; today, it arrives shrink-wrapped, glazed and painted, complete with ironmongery, to be glued in place.
 This phenomenon can be seen at all scales and stages of the design and construction process.
-Façade construction and installation technology have already become high-tech areas in the construction business.

-Industrialisation and pre-construction has have many benefits advantages.
-It has They have speeded up the construction process: projects which 30 years ago took 18 months are now completed in nine, a significant benefit to a promoter borrowing finance.
-It has Pre-fabrication also facilitated high quality components: today's window loses less heat, is less draughty, and requires less maintenance than yesterday's.
-In this context, it is easy to understand calls for more industrialisation.
+Industrialisation has many benefits.
+It has speeded the process: projects which 30 years ago took 18 months are now completed in nine, a signifýcant benefit to a promoter borrowing finance.
+It has also facilitated high quality components: today's window loses less heat, is less draughty, and requires less maintenance than yesterday's.
+In this context, it is easy to understand calls for more industrialisation, 72.

 However, industrialisation is not always beneficial.
-It progressively reduces labour content as trades are removed from site.
-It promotes uniformity and neglects craft skills.
+It progressively reduces labour content as trades are removed from site, 73.
+It promotes uniformity and neglects craft skills, 74.
 It damages local tradition, which is nowhere more important than in the built environment.
 Traditional components and skills are vital in an industry where over half the work is to maintain and repair old buildings, and must be fostered so as to protect valued buildings and environments.

-When employed at a larger scale, standardised, heavyweight construction techniques such as prefabricated panel construction- the development of which is driven by commercial imperatives have often proved to be insufficiently tested as regards simple component performance: accidental collapse; reinforced concrete corrosion.
+When employed at a larger scale, standardised, heavyweight construction techniques, the development of which is driven by commercial imperatives, have often proved to be insufficiently tested as regards simple component performance: accidental collapse; reinforced concrete corrosion.